Here’s what’s in the new $900 billion stimulus package

 - In a Sunday night statement, House Speaker Nancy Pelosi (D-Calif.), Senate Minority Leader Charles E. Schumer (D-N.Y.) said the package includes billions of dollars to accelerate vaccine distribution and carry out a national testing and tracing strategy.
 Schumer and Pelosi said billions were “reserved specifically for combating the disparities facing communities of color, and to support our heroic health care workers and providers.”

-- Colleges and schools will have $82 billion to cover HVAC repair and replacement and to reduce the risk of coronavirus infections and reopen classrooms.
+- Colleges and schools will have $82 billion to help cover HVAC repair and replacement to reduce the risk of coronavirus infections and reopen classrooms.

 - Lawmakers also struck a deal on $10 billion for child care assistance.

-- Schumer and Pelosi said the package includes legislation to end surprise billing for emergency and scheduled care; provides a tax credit to support employers offering paid sick leave; $13 billion in increased food stamps and nutrition benefits; $7 billion to increase access to broadband.
+- Schumer and Pelosi said the package includes legislation to end surprise billing for emergency and scheduled care; provides a tax credit to support employers offering paid sick leave; $13 billion in increased food stamps and nutrition benefits; and $7 billion to increase access to broadband.

-- In their statement, Schumer and Pelosi said the bill did provide targeted funds like emergency resources for schools, $27 billion for state highways, struggling transit agencies, Amtrak and airports; and $22 billion for the health-related expenses of state, local, tribal and territorial governments.
+- In their statement, Schumer and Pelosi said the bill provided targeted funds like emergency resources for schools, $27 billion for state highways, struggling transit agencies, Amtrak and airports; and $22 billion for the health-related expenses of state, local, tribal and territorial governments.

 Out: Aid for state and local governments; corporate liability protections